How to Read Ketone Test Strips

 Q. Not sure where to buy keto strips?

 A. The easiest place to shop for sticks online is through a retailer like Amazon.
-However many companies sell keto sticks future to assist diabetics who are monitoring their ketone levels.
-Remember, availability will likely vary by store so call your store before heading over.
+However, many companies will soon sell keto sticks to assist diabetics who are monitoring their ketone levels.
+Please note that availability may vary by store, so we recommend calling your local store before visiting.

 Final Words

-To get a reading, pass the testing side of the strip through a urine stream, or dip the strip into a sample of urine and take it away immediately.
+To obtain a reading, pass the testing side of the strip through a urine stream, or dip the strip into a sample of urine and remove it immediately.
 After 15 seconds, match the top of the test strip to the ketone chart on the container.

 Leave a Comment